Haliey Welch: Meme coin scandal

 In December 2024, Welch released a cryptocurrency meme coin on Solana called $HAWK token.
-The coin reached a market capitalization of nearly $500 million before plummeting to $25 million, with at least one investor filing a complaint with the U.S. Securities and Exchange Commission.
+The meme coin reached a market capitalization of nearly $500 million before plummeting to $25 million, with at least one investor filing a complaint with the U.S. Securities and Exchange Commission.
 This led to Welch and her team being accused of performing a pump-and-dump scheme and the coin being accused of being an exit scam, including by cryptocurrency journalist Coffeezilla, who also accused Welch and her team of insider trading.
 Welch's team has denied the accusations.

-Later that month, a lawsuit was filed against the $HAWK creators in the United States District Court for the Eastern District of New York for unlawfully promoting and selling cryptocurrency that was allegedly never properly registered.
+Later that month, a lawsuit was filed against the $HAWK creators in the U.S.District Court for the Eastern District of New York for unlawfully promoting and selling cryptocurrency that was allegedly never properly registered.
 Welch, who was not named in the suit, responded to the litigation, saying that she "take[s] this situation extremely seriously" and pledging to be "fully cooperating with and am committed to assisting" the legal parties involved.
 Welch later said she only "got paid a marketing fee" for $HAWK token and never made a "dime from the coin itself."